ibm-cloud-docs/activity-tracker/event.md

 This field provides additional information about the result of the action requested.
 {: note}

-When the outcome is failure, you can find additional information in the field `requestData.reasonForFailure` if the event includes this field.
+When the outcome is failure, you can find additional information in the field `reason.reasonForFailure` if the event includes this field.